goncaloffs/itk_brain_segmentation/README.md

 ## Your own approach

-I am making available my own segmentation files and the used python code files (on a more simpler way).
+I am making available my own segmentation files and the used python code files.
-Try to use your own .vtk segmentation file, I hope my code helps you!!
+Try to use your own .vtk segmentation files, I hope my code helps you!!